Assault and Battery of a High and Aggravated Nature: Definition, Offense & Consequences

 - You touched the private parts of another person (above or under clothing) and the other person did not consent to the touching

-Second degree assault and battery in South Carolina is considered a misdemeanor and carries a maximum penalty of three years' imprisonment and a maximum fine of $2,500.
+Second degree assault and battery in South Carolina is considered a misdemeanor and carries a maximum penalty of three years' imprisonment and a maximum fine of $2,500 plus court costs, fees and assessments.

 What Is Third Degree Assault and Battery in South Carolina?

 3rd degree assault and battery in South Carolina is a misdemeanor, according to S.C.
 Code Ann. § 16-3-600.
 This crime, also referred to as “simple assault” in South Carolina, occurs when you injure or attempt to injure someone else and you have the current ability to do so.
-Third degree assault and battery in South Carolina carries a maximum penalty of up to 30 days in jail and a maximum fine of $500.
+Third degree assault and battery in South Carolina carries a maximum penalty of up to 30 days in jail and a maximum fine of $500 plus court costs, fees and assessments.

 What Is Assault and Battery Against Certain Victims or for Certain Purposes?